 What Natural Activities Can Increase Your NEAT?

 All the fitness freaks would probably be jumping for joy at this point.
-We will explain the basics and use productive activities to take your NEAT game to the next level.
+Instead, we will explain the basics and use productive activities to take your NEAT game to the next level.
 Let’s wait no more and see what these are.

 Walk Your NEAT off Throughout the Day.

-Make a habit of walking for a good 10 to 15 mins every few hours.
-And if intentional walking seems tough, play with your mind a bit.
-Walk to the store to get your essentials, walk a few extra blocks before reaching your block at the office.
-Take an extra turn around the park before coming back to your home.
+Make a habit of walking for 10 to 15 mins every few hours.
+And if intentional walking seems challenging, play with your mind a bit.
+Walk to the store to get your essentials, and walk a few extra blocks before reaching your block at the office.
+Take a different turn around the park before coming back to your home.

 You can walk as much as you can per day to keep your body balanced.
 But for a general idea, at least 7 to 10k steps a day can take the fat loss to a new level.

-Treat Yourself with a Home-Cooked Meal Every Day.
+Treat Yourself to a Home-Cooked Meal Every Day.

 Cooking for yourself is a great idea, and the reason is two-fold: you can enjoy a delicious and healthy meal with lower calories and higher nutrients.
 And secondly, you burn an estimated 300 calories during a single hour of cooking.
 Cooking is one of the best natural activities to increase your NEAT.

-So next time you decide to order a pizza and a coke, think twice.
+So, think twice the next time you order a pizza and a coke.
 You will be adding many calories and expending nothing (in terms of calories, of course).

 Be Creative with Your Working Desk During Office Time.

-People spend most of their day at the office, and that is where the problem begins.
-You are sitting in your seat for a considerably long time, causing a low NEAT.
-That’s your time to be a little smart and switch to a better option for yourself.
+People spend most of their day at the office, where the problem begins.
+You sit in your seat long, causing a low NEAT.
+That’s your time to be innovative and switch to a better option for yourself.
 You can stand instead.
 Many offices are now introducing treadmills in the workplace to promote healthy office hours.

 Sitting and standing make a difference in terms of calories burnt.
-But standing for sure helps eliminate back pain and joint problems that come as a bonus with your “paycheck.”
+But standing certainly helps eliminate back pain and joint problems that come as a bonus with your “paycheck.”

 Never Underestimate the Power of Sports and Games.

 Playing a street game –like basketball or football– now and then with your buds won’t cost you a fortune.
-You will lose an unimaginable amount of weight in no time.
+Instead, you will lose an unimaginable amount of weight in no time.
 Studies have shown that games can help a lot when it comes to losing weight and staying fit.

-Plus, your brain won’t always remind you that you did a hectic workout.
+Your brain won’t constantly remind you that you did a hectic workout.
 Instead, your mental health will get a boost.
-Games also keep you moving and prevent a lot of physical and mental stress.
+Games also keep you moving and prevent physical and mental stress.